ecs36c-sq2023/ECS153-hw0/README.md

 Each line of input contains two integers separated by a space, representing `height` and `width`, respectively.
 When using `dump`, you should use the same format as the input.
 `Rectangle`s are sorted based on their area.
 If two objects have the same area, compare their `heights`.
 If their `heights` are also the same, compare their `widths`.
 Your `Rectangle.h` and `Rectangle.c` will only be graded if `DECLARE_STRUCT` and `DEFINE_STRUCT` are used.
+You will get 10% if you finish `Rectangle` using the marcos we provided, and the code has no memory errors.

 ### Requirements